-We have just shown that we can clearly distinguishing between a ring with a persistent current flowing around it and a stationary superfluid.
-We relaxing the confinement of the trapping potential in a prescribed way, then releasing the cloud and allow it to expand for several milliseconds.
+We have just shown that we can clearly distinguish between a ring with a persistent current flowing around it and a stationary superfluid (molecular BEC of Li-6).
+The basic procedure is to relax the radial confinement of the atoms in the ring trap in a prescribed way, then suddenly release the atoms completely and allow the cloud to expand for several milliseconds.
 If there is (quantized) circulation around the ring then we see a hole in the middle of the expanded cloud, because of the phase singularity that must be present in the superfluid.

 For comparison, if there is no circulation in the superfluid, then the expanded cloud looks like this: